MariaRiosNavarro/react-blog/README.md

   //⬇️ Here below ⬇️
   const { idArticle } = useParams();

-  // Search in your data search the Object (articleDetail here) with the same id
+  // Search in your data the Object (here articleDetail ) the same id as the core matched with your parameter (here idArticle)

   const articleDetail = blogData.find(
     (article) => article.id === Number(idArticle)